 Since the late 1970s, MTBE has been used to enhance octane in gasoline.
-It promotes more complete burning of gasoline, reducing carbon monoxide and ozone levels.
+It promotes a more complete burning of gasoline, reducing carbon monoxide and ozone levels.
 Localities that would not otherwise conform to the national air quality standards commonly use MTBE to meet the requirements of the Federal Clean Air Act.

 Conventional gasoline has MTBE in amounts of usually less than 3% by volume, although some premium grades can have MTBE in amounts up to 9%.
-Reformulated gasoline (RFG), which was developed for use in localities which have air quality problems, contains 11% MTBE.
+Reformulated gasoline (RFG), which was developed for use in localities that have air quality problems, contains 11% MTBE.

 The Clean Air Act of 1990 requires the use of RFG in areas of the country with the worst ozone or smog problems.
 RFG must meet certain technical specifications, including a specific oxygen content.
 Ethanol and MTBE are the primary oxygenates used to meet the oxygen content requirement.
-These federal requirements are in place to protect public health and the environment from the harmful effects of exposure to elevated concentrations of ground level ozone.
+These federal requirements are in place to protect public health and the environment from the harmful effects of exposure to elevated concentrations of ground-level ozone.
 MTBE is used in approximately 84% of RFG supplies.
 In California, Governor Gray Davis issued an Executive Order requiring that MTBE be phased out of the state’s gasoline supply by January 1, 2004.

 MTBE Contamination of Drinking Water

 Leaks from underground and above ground petroleum storage tanks and pipelines cause the contamination of drinking water with MTBE.
-Because of its small molecular size, resistance to decomposition and solubility in water, MTBE moves rapidly into ground water.
-It proceeds at a much faster rate than do other gasoline components such as benzene, toluene and xylene.
+Because of its small molecular size, resistance to decomposition, and solubility in water, MTBE moves rapidly into groundwater.
+It proceeds at a much faster rate than do other gasoline components such as benzene, toluene, and xylene.